-In addition to the above items, international students applying for the certificate programs at SSU must submit the following:

-- Financial documentation confirming that the student has adequate resources to ensure that s/he can meet all obligations throughout the period of study.
+- 8. International Students on a Student Visa: In addition to the above items, international students applying for a student visa in the USA must submit the following: - i.
+Financial documentation confirming that the student has adequate resources to ensure that s/he can meet all obligations throughout the period of study.
 An official bank statement not more than three months old reflecting a minimum positive balance must be submitted either in the student's personal name or the student's financial sponsor's name (in which case an Affidavit of Financial Support is also required).
-The minimum balance required is determined by program choice, selection of payment option, and number of dependents; - Copy of passport, including information page, Visa, and I-94 validity page; - International students must show proof of medical insurance prior to the student's first day of their program.
-Failure to produce valid proof of insurance may result in an inability to enroll in classes and maintain status. - International Students are only eligible for certain programs approved by Student and Exchange Visitor Program.
-Please check with the admissions office before applying.
+The minimum balance required is determined by program choice, selection of payment option, and number of dependents; - ii.
+Copy of passport, including information page, Visa, and I-94 validity page; and - iii.
+Proof of Health Insurance: International students on a student visa must show proof of medical insurance prior to the student's first day of their program.
+Failure to produce valid proof of insurance will result in an inability to enroll in classes and maintain status.

-Readmission to a Certificate Program After Withdrawal or Dismissal
+Readmission to the Undergraduate Program After Withdrawal or Dismissal

-Students who have withdrawn or been dismissed from an SSU Certificate program may apply for readmission to their respective program after the conclusion of at least one academic term without classes, provided they have paid off all tuition and fees from their previous enrollment.
+Students who have withdrawn or been dismissed from an SSU certificate program at the undergraduate level may apply for readmission to their respective programs after the conclusion of at least one academic term without classes, provided they have paid off all tuition and fees from their previous enrollment.
 Readmitted students reenter the program subject to the Catalog requirements in effect at the time of readmission.
 Students seeking readmission must satisfy the following admission requirements:

-- Complete and submit an Enrollment Agreement and pay appropriate fees. - Submit an updated resume - Any other documents required for regular admission, unless SSU already has those documents on file

-• Students who have been dismissed must submit a written, single-spaced essay of at least 1000 words addressing the details of the dismissal and explaining why and how the student believes readmission to the program will result in a successful outcome.

-In addition to the above items, international students applying for readmission must submit the following:
+- 1. Submit a new Enrollment Agreement (including School Performance Fact Sheet) and pay appropriate fees; - 2.
+Submit an updated resume; - 3.
+Submit any other documents required for regular admission, unless SSU already has those documents on file; and - 4.
+Students who have been dismissed must submit a written, single-spaced essay of at least 1000 words addressing the details of the dismissal and explaining why and how the student believes readmission to the program will result in a successful outcome. - 5.
+In addition to the above items, international students applying for a student visa seeking readmission must submit the following: - i.
+Financial documentation confirming that the student has adequate resources to ensure that s/he can meet all obligations throughout the period of study.
+An official bank statement not more than three months old reflecting a minimum positive balance must be submitted either in the student's personal name or the student's financial sponsor's name (in which

-- Financial documentation confirming that the student has adequate resources to ensure that s/he can meet all obligations throughout the period of study.
-An official bank statement not more than three months old reflecting a minimum positive balance must be submitted either in the student's personal name or the student's financial sponsor's name (in which case an Affidavit of Financial Support is also required).
-The minimum balance required is determined by program choice, selection of payment option, and number of dependents; - Copy of passport, including information page, Visa, and I-94 validity page;
+- case an Affidavit of Financial Support is also required).
+The minimum balance required is determined by program choice, selection of payment option, and number of dependents; - ii.
+Copy of passport, including information page, Visa, and I-94 validity page; and - iii.
+Proof of Health Insurance: International students on a student visa must show proof of medical insurance prior to the student's first day of their program.
+Failure to produce valid proof of insurance will result in an inability to enroll in classes and maintain status.

-Students who return to a certificate program after voluntarily withdrawing or being dismissed will have all of their existing grades and GPA carry forward subject to all Catalog policies regarding Repeats.
+Students who return to a certificate program at the undergraduate level after voluntarily withdrawing or being dismissed will have all of their existing grades and GPA carry forward subject to all Catalog policies regarding Repeats.
 Therefore, students who have used all their potential Repeats and are not maintaining a 2.0 GPA will not be readmitted into the program.

-If a student dismissed due to their failure to meet Satisfactory Academic Progress standards or due to Academic Misconduct is readmitted and then dismissed again for academic reasons, that student is no longer eligible for readmission.
+If a student dismissed due to their failure to meet Satisfactory Academic Progress standards or Academic Misconduct is readmitted and then dismissed again for academic reasons, that student is no longer eligible for readmission.